LAST REVIEWED AND UPDATED DECEMBER 7, 2020

 If overdue fees, with the addition of late payment interest, has not been paid within sixty (60) calendar days of the due date, Cognite may send the Customer a written notice stating that the Service Agreement, including this PSA, shall be terminated as a result of the Customer's breach, unless settlement has taken place within sixty (60) calendar days of receipt of the notice.

 Termination for breach shall not take place if the Customer settles the overdue fee, with the addition of late payment interest, prior to the expiry of the sixty (60) days period.

-Before sharing any personal data, the Customer acknowledges that Cognite's Data Processor Agreement shall apply for such data transfer and data processing (available at https://content.cognite.com/data-processing-agreement, as amended from time to time).
-This applies to data shared by the Customer or by a third party on behalf of Customer.
+If Cognite processes personal data on behalf of the Customer, the Customer acknowledges that Cognite's Data Processor Agreement shall apply for such data processing (available at https://content.cognite.com/data-processing-agreement, as amended from time to time).

 Each Party retains all right, title, and interest in and to its Background IPR, and neither Party shall acquire any rights or licenses in or to the other Party's Background IPR unless otherwise explicit set forth in the Service Agreement.

 The Customer accepts to, and does hereby, grant to Cognite such license under the Customer´s Background IPR as may be required for Cognite to perform the Professional Services under the Service Agreement.